noodldocs/noodldocs.github.io/2.3/nodes/visual/text.md

 **Word Break**
 Control where line breaks are allowed
 - Normal: Break on spaces and other whitespace characters
-- Break all: Allow line breaks between any two characters, including inside words
+- Break All: Allow line breaks between any two characters, including inside words

 ### Style